lightbug-io/docs/guides/index.md

   text: "Guides"
   tagline: Easy how to guides for all Lightbug products and platforms
 features:
-  - title: Adding your dirst device
+  - title: Adding your first device
     details: Get started with a Cloud account, add your first device, setup a plan, and start tracking.
     link: /guides/adding-your-first-device
   - title: Troubleshooting